 I focused on practicing specific moves in training mode to build muscle memory.
 For example, I would practice quarter-circle forward motions 100 times, then move on to the opposite direction for hurricane kicks.
 Additionally, I worked on performing more complex moves, like dragon punch motions.

-And with a confident, knowledgeable, and clear-headed approach, we will overcome the learning curve!
+With a confident, knowledgeable, and clear-headed approach, we will overcome the learning curve!

 Fightstick Grip and Posture